History of drum and bass: Jungle to drum and bass

 Another aspect to note in the evolution of drum and bass is that the advent of the Criminal Justice and Public Order Act 1994 specifically aimed at stopping illegal raves prompted the move of jungle (and other electronic music genres) into legal (mostly) nightclubs.

 Jungle vs. drum and bass

 Nowadays the difference between jungle (or oldschool jungle) and drum and bass is a common debate within the junglist community.
 There is no universally accepted semantic distinction between the terms "jungle" and "drum and bass".
 Some associate "jungle" with older material from the first half of the 1990s (sometimes referred to as "jungle techno"), and see drum and bass as essentially succeeding jungle.
 Others use jungle as a shorthand for ragga jungle, a specific subgenre within the broader realm of drum and bass.
-Probably the widest held viewpoint within the scene in London is that the terms are simply synonymous and interchangeable: drum and bass is jungle, and jungle is drum and bass.